MTstateIntroStats/IntroStatActivitiesHybrid/_book/10-L07-inference-1ofeach.md

 ### Trustworthiness

 Researchers in India wanted to find out how trustworthy famous YouTubers are [@kalra2022].
 They went through a process in which they collected data on many videos from famous YouTubers to determine a trustworthiness score.
 Scientists randomly selected videos from famous YouTubers (>1000 subscribers) to include in the study.
 There were many different factors that went into calculating the trustworthiness score.
 Researchers also recorded if YouTubers were a subject matter expert (SME) or not a subject matter expert (non-SME).
 An example of an SME would be if one of your statistics professors made a YouTube video of how to do hypothesis testing.
 An example of someone who isn’t an SME would be if one of your friends who has never taken a civil engineering class in their life decided to make a YouTube video about how to build a bridge.
 There were 621 Youtubers who are SMEs in the sample and 1026 who aren’t SMEs.
-Is there evidence of a difference in trustworthiness score between subject matter experts (SME) YouTubers and non-SME YouTubers?
+Is there evidence of a difference in mean trustworthiness score between subject matter experts (SME) YouTubers and non-SME YouTubers?
 Use SME – Non -SME as the order of subtraction

 1. **Write out the parameter of interest in words in context of the study.**